discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 <CMInformation title="Split 1">
 ----
 Precast <Skill name="darkrazorsdaring" /> at the center before breaking your corner with <Skill name="surgeofthemists" />.
-Use SAK to instant go back to mid-south position.<br/>
+Use SAK to instantly go back to mid-south position.<br/>
-Share <Boon name="Alacrity" /> and <Boon name="Might" /> when everyone is in range.<br/>Cast <Skill name="breakrazorsbastion" /> if needed, then swap to sword and prepare for p2.
+- Share <Boon name="Alacrity" /> and <Boon name="Might" /> when everyone is in range.<br/>

+Cast <Skill name="breakrazorsbastion" /> if needed, then swap to sword and prepare for p2.
 <br/><br/>
 </CMInformation>
 <IdealRotation>